-Any point $(\overline{x}, \overline{y})$ on the computed path is an equilibrium of the game with the restricted strategy sets $X(z_0)$ for player 1 and $Y(z_0)$ for player 2 in (4.2), where any nonoptimal sequence $\sigma$ has the minimum probability $p{\sigma}z_0$ for player 1 and $q{\sigma}z_0$ for
+Any point (\bar{x}, \bar{y}) on the computed path is an equilibrium of the game with the restricted strategy sets $X(z_0)$ for player 1 and $Y(z_0)$ for player 2 in (4.2), where any nonoptimal sequence σ has the minimum probability $p{\sigma}z_0$ for player 1 and $q{\sigma}z_0$ for player 2.
+In the final computation step when z_0 goes to zero, these can be considered as mistake probabilities so that the equilibrium is "trembling hand" perfect.
+The equilibrium is perfect for the normal form but not necessarily for the extensive form (see van Damme (1987, Fig. 6.4.2)).

-The relative mistake probabilities for sequences are as in the starting vector (p,q), so they can be varied.
+The relative mistake probabilities for sequences are as in the starting vector (p, q), so they can be varied.
 The algorithm by Wilson (1992) for a game in normal form computes also a perfect equilibrium, but with mistake probabilities for pure strategies that have different orders of magnitude, according to an initially chosen order of the pure strategies.

 Another game-theoretic property of our algorithm is that it mimics the linear tracing procedure by Harsanyi and Selten (1988), applied to the normal form of the game.
-Thereby, the starting vector (p, q) is the players' prior which the players take into account with probability $z_0$ , whereas $1 - z_0$ is the probability for the current strategy pair $(x^, y^)$ defined in (3.6).
+Thereby, the starting vector (p, q) is the players' prior which the players take into account with probability z_0 , whereas $1 - z_0$ is the probability for the current strategy pair (x^, y^) defined in (3.6).
 For further details see van den Elzen and Talman (1999).

-6. Degeneracy resolution
+6. DEGENERACY RESOLUTION

 The support of a mixed strategy is the set of pure strategies it uses with positive probability.
-A game is called degenerate if the number of pure best responses to some mixed strategy exceeds the size of its support (this is the simplest of many equivalent definitions, see von Stengel, 2000).
+A game is called degenerate if the number of pure best responses to some mixed strategy exceeds the size of its support (this is the simplest of many equivalent definitions; see von Stengel (2002)).
 Degeneracy can also be defined for augmented linear systems like (3.4) and for the sequence form, where it means that certain basic solutions have basic variables with value zero.
 Then the leaving variable in a pivoting step may be not unique and must be determined by an additional (for example lexicographic) rule that guarantees termination of the algorithm.

-The normal form of an extensive game is often degenerate even if its payoffs are generic (in the sense of Kohlberg and Mertens, 1996, Appendix C).
+The normal form of an extensive game is often degenerate even if its payoffs are generic (in the sense of Kohlberg and Mertens (1986, Appendix C)).
 The reason is that there may be many best response strategies specifying choices in unreached parts of the game tree.
 This holds also for the sequence form, even though it is less redundant than the normal form.
-For example, the game in Figure 2.1 has the equilibrium (x, y) in realization plans with $x_L = 1$ , $y_a = y_c = 1$ .
-Here the sequence d of player 2 is also a best response but has probability zero, so both the slack variable $s_d$ and its complement $y_d$ have value zero, one of which is a basic variable.
+For example, the game in Figure 1 has the equilibrium (x, y) in realization plans with $x_L = 1$, $y_a = y_c = 1$.
+Here the sequence d of player 2 is also a best response but has probability zero, so both the slack variable s_d and its complement y_d have value zero, one of which is a basic variable.
 This degeneracy is due to the structure of the game tree and not due to the payoffs, since after the choice L of player 1, the second information set of player 2 with its choices c and d is unreached.
 In larger games, such degeneracies can also be observed at intermediate steps of the computation.